 Like many Anatolian cities, the prominent deity worshipped here was Artemis.
 While now lost, an Artemis temple and colonnaded street once existed somewhere in Myra as well.

 Myra’s port, known as Andriake, was located about 5 km to the south.
-And today it’s an additional archaeological site that can be visited in Demre.
+And today it’s an additional archaeological site that can be visited during your stay in Demre.

 As a former port, Andriake is located near the Mediterranean coast.
 But due to considerable siltation, it’s surprisingly far inland.
 It’s this siltation, in fact, that eventually resulted in Myra’s decline.